 Finding alternative accommodation is not a valid reason to leave the Centre before the due departure date, as agreed in the Licence Agreement.
 This means that if you want to move to alternative accommodation in Oxford before the expiry of your Licence Agreement, we will not accept 28 days’ notice.
 We reserve the right to charge up to the end of the agreed licence period.

-The resident fails to pay the accommodation charges.
+You fail to pay the accommodation charges.

-The resident breaches the terms of the Licence Agreement.
+You breach the terms of the Licence Agreement.

-the resident ceases to be engaged in full time academic study.
+You cease to be engaged in full time academic study.

-the resident has made false claims on the application form in order to be eligible for accommodation.
+You have made false claims on the application form in order to be eligible for accommodation.

 In the main residents’ kitchens there are fridges, freezers and cupboards (with allocated space for each resident).
 There is an electric oven, a grill and gas hobs.
 There are toasters, electric kettles and a microwave.
 There are also various other cooking utensils and equipment.